 El Camino de la Muerte, Death Road in English, actually owes its name to the ten thousand Paraguayan prisoners of war who died in its construction in the 1930s.
 However, it has been claiming lives ever since.
-It used to be the main route from La Paz to the tropical Yungas and the Amazon region, although it is now mostly used by suicidal travelling cyclists.
+It used to be the main route from La Paz to the tropical Yungas and the Amazon region, although it is now mostly used by suicidal cyclists.
 With steep drops below and waterfalls cascading from above, not to mention a width of barely four metres, this is a challenging bike ride that could best be described as a vertical descent down the edge of a cliff with added obstacles.
-Should someone with a fear of heights and speed do this?
+Should someone with a fear of heights and speed even attempt this?
 Of course not!
 Do I suffer from these fears and did I do it?
 Yes, yes and I survived.

 Early morning at Oliver’s Tavern

 I went with Gravity Assisted, the most established group offering this activity.
 See details below.